Being Active When You Have Health Problems

 Exercise and activity can help many health problems.
-An active body is less likely to give in to diabetes, heart disease, lung disease, arthritis, depression, or weight gain.
+When you're active, you are less likely to have problems caused by diabetes, heart disease, lung disease, and arthritis.
 And being active can help protect you from new health problems.

 - Helps control stress, depression, and anxiety.